The Art of Roasting Coffee

 Every coffee producing country, and even every coffee plantation produces beans with their own individual character.
 While most of the flavour of a coffee is imparted through the roasting process, the properties of the raw bean will determine the degree to which that coffee should be roasted.
+Therefore it is the skill of the individual controlling the roasting process to tease the flavour out of the bean, by application of time, temperature and technique!

 Imagine an industrial strength, cast iron tumble-dryer, with a flame-thrower in the middle, and you are not far from a coffee roaster.
 Into the drum of such a roaster a quantity of raw green coffee beans is introduced.